 I believe that when your thoughts are held in the right place, and when you hold the right mindset, time can stand still for you (or at least slow down) until you can accomplish what you need to do.

 I’ve tested this and seen it help me out every time:

 When I’m late and frantically trying to figure out how I will explain my lateness, the clock speeds up.
 If I calm down and picture everything turning out okay (letting myself feel the relief I’ll feel when I’m in my seat with time to spare), the clock slows down.
 And if I do this and show up “late” anyway, things have shifted to where my being on time didn’t really matter the way I thought it would.

 Time management with these ideas in mind can provide a big boost toward the ultimate life mastery we’d all love to achieve.

 Experience Genius Bootcamp for yourself.
-Our amazing Genius Bootcamp facilitator is chomping at the bit to share the process with you.
-We’re telling everyone who will listen how cool and amazing this life experience can be when you learn and implement the principles we want to share with you!
+One of our amazing Genius Bootcamp facilitators is chomping at the bit to share the “create-a-different-experience” process with you.
+We’re telling everyone who will listen how cool and amazing life can be when you learn and implement the principles we want to share with you!

-To see what Genius Bootcamp is all about, read Portal to Genius (free!)
+To find out what inspired Genius Bootcamp, click here to read Portal to Genius (FREE!)

-I look forward to helping YOU enjoy more time doing the things you love to do.
-Let’s experience some time warps and achieve your goals with less stress!
+I look forward to helping you enjoy more time doing the things you love to do.

 Leslie Originally published October 27, 2010